3TUSK/LC-Sharp/Specifications.md

 ```
 - In CLI mode, the emulator runs the entire program with no GUI.
 - Input
   - If we have an output file, then we read all input from it.
-If the input file ends before the program is done taking input, then we throw an error.
+    - If the input file ends before the program is done taking input, then we throw an error.
   - Otherwise, we get it through `ReadKey(true)`, which does not echo key presses (since the program should already do that).
 - Output
   - If we have an output file, then we write all output to it.
   - Otherwise, output is printed to console
+# Macros
+- Custom TRAP Subroutines